-Further to the provisions of Article 18.XX (Transparency), each Party shall establish and maintain systems to declare ineligible for participation in the Party's procurements, either indefinitely or for a stated period of time, suppliers that the Party has determined to have engaged in fraudulent or other illegal actions in relation to procurement.
-On the request of another Party, a Party shall identify the suppliers determined to be ineligible under these systems, and, where appropriate, exchange information regarding those suppliers or the fraudulent or illegal action.
+Further to Article 18.8 (Anti-Corruption Measures), each Party shall adopt or maintain procedures to declare ineligible for participation in the Party's procurements, either indefinitely or for a specified time, suppliers that the Party has determined to have engaged in fraudulent or other illegal actions in relation to procurement.
+On request of another Party, a Party shall identify the suppliers determined to be ineligible under these procedures, and, where appropriate, exchange information regarding those suppliers or the fraudulent or illegal action.

-Article 9.14: Procurement Exceptions
+Article 9.14: Exceptions